NateKorth/GWASTutorial/README.md

 >install.packages("sommer")
 ```
 Use the R script: CalculateBLUEs.R to calculate BLUEs for the phenotypes
+Within this script you'll import the list of genotypes to filter out any lines we don't have genetic information for.
+And you'll generate a list of sorghum lines in the phenotype to filter the genotype.

-Once you have your BLUEs we'll need to make sure the Lines in the phenotype file match those in the genotype file
+We need to make sure the Lines in the phenotype file and genotype file match